juliaguida/oystercard/pills/cucumber.md

 See how Cucumber saw the string in quotes in `Then I should see...`and turned him into an argument in the pipes?
-And how the `expect` step is just the same as in Rspec?
-That's because Cucumber automatically loads up all the Rspec expectation definitions.
-So if you know how to `expect` something in Rspec, you know how to expect it in Cucumber.
+And how the `expect` step is just the same as in RSpec?
+That's because Cucumber automatically loads up all the RSpec expectation definitions.
+So if you know how to `expect` something in RSpec, you know how to expect it in Cucumber.

 Now when we run cucumber we get: